 This beautiful, authentic windmill is charmingly accompanied by hundreds of tulips and other colorful blossoms, which bloom in the springtime.
 In Dutch culture, tulips are a symbol of peace and reconciliation.

 Location: 1690 John F Kennedy Drive, west end of Golden Gate Park

 This hidden park and playground is tucked away alongside I-280 and BART tracks in the Outer Mission, and it’s a favorite for local families.
 It’s also home to a substantial collection of curious hand-carved sculptures by Philippine artist Demetrio Braceros, which are dotted around the park as whimsical additions to the lush garden landscape.
 Visitors can walk through this mysterious wonderland of colorful figures, many of which are carved from naturally protruding dead tree stumps.
 It’s a pretty fascinating collection of hidden treasures that contrasts bizarrely with the neighboring highway and BART trains.

 Location: 301 Naglee Avenue in the Outer Mission

 This beautiful building turns heads up and down the street, but not everyone knows that it was originally the very first Hindu temple in the United States.
-It was built at the beginning of 1906 by the Vedanta Society, miraculously surviving the city’s massive earthquake a few months later.
+It was built in 1905 by the Vedanta Society, miraculously surviving the city’s massive earthquake a few months later.
 The building continued to serve as a temple until 1959, when a new temple was erected elsewhere and the original building was converted into dormitory and classroom space.